abhishekbalam/trello-hide-recent-boards/README.md

-# Hide the *Recently Viewed* Section from the Trello Website.
+# Hide the **Recently Viewed** Section from the Trello Website.

-Hides the entire section from the Trello website.
+This extension hides the entire section shown beloe from the Trello website.
 This section is not usually used and makes the boards page look unorganised.

 ![Hide Section](hide.png)